John Donne, Poems (many before 1597? / published 1633), "Expostulation #19" (1624), and "Meditation #4" (1632)

 Issues and Research Sources:

 1. Donne's lyrics can be profitably compared with those of George Herbert, whose The Temple was also posthumously published in 1633, the same year as the first print edition of Donne's collected poems.
-When we compare Herbert's and Donne's lyrics, you should be struck by how amazingly different their diction is from the poems of their contemporaries, like Jonson's or Herrick's.
+When we compare Herbert's and Donne's lyrics, you should be struck by how amazingly different their diction is from the poems of their contemporaries, like Jonson's or Herrick's, though Herrick shared their interest in striking experiments in the shapes of poems' stanzas and their meters.
 Particularly in poems like "To the Sun Rising" and "Canonization," by Donne, and "Redemption," the two "Jordan" poems and "The Collar," by Herbert, you suddenly hear the ordinary spoken Early Modern English of the street in a poem about erotic love and love of God.
 The rhythms also are spectacularly vernacular, which produces some of the exotic variations in line length and meter we see in the poem's shape on the page.
 "The Modern is coming!," both poets proclaim, though in other ways their verses still hark back to Medieval values.
 If you think about the poems as verbal "dances," moving on their verbal "feet" (iambs, trochees, etc.) in sudden thrusts and spins, you also can get a feel for what will become known in later generations as "Mannerist" style, a precursor to Milton's (and Bach's) "Baroque" super-plenitude.

 • How do you interpret a poem's intense emotional expression of grief when you know the poem is written for profit?